DETAILED ACTION

 Claim 11, 34 and 57 recite “wherein the systems biology model includes one or more pathways representing: …”

-Claim 12, 35 and 58 recite “determining a first set of molecules or pathways, or both, known to be affected by the candidate dyslipidemia management agent; defining a therapeutic effect molecule level for each molecule in the first set of molecules or a therapeutic effect pathway level, or both, based on one or more known mechanisms of action of the candidate dyslipidemia management agent on the set of molecules or pathways, or both; and estimating a therapeutic effect molecule level for each molecule or a therapeutic effect pathway level, or both, in a second set of molecules or pathways represented in the patient-specific systems biology models other than in the first set of molecules or pathways, or both, based on a simulated effect of the defined therapeutic effect molecule levels of the first set of molecules or a therapeutic effect pathway level, or both, on one or more of the other molecules or pathways represented in the patient-specific systems biology models.”
+Claim 12, 35 and 58 recite “determining a first set of molecules or pathways, or both, known to be affected by the candidate dyslipidemia management agent; defining a therapeutic effect molecule level for each molecule in the first set of molecules or a therapeutic effect pathway level, or both, based on one or more known mechanisms of action of the candidate dyslipidemia management agent on the set of molecules or pathways, or both; and estimating a therapeutic effect molecule level for each molecule or a therapeutic effect pathway level, or both, in a second set of molecules or pathways represented in the patient-specific systems biology models other than in the first set of molecules or pathways, or both, based on a simulated effect of the defined therapeutic effect molecule levels of the first set of molecules or the defined therapeutic effect pathway level, or both, on one or more of the other molecules or pathways represented in the patient-specific systems biology models.”

 Claim 13, 36 and 59 recite “wherein simulating the therapeutic response comprises setting an increased level of plaque stability in the patient-specific systems biology models.”